criipto/docs-old/how-to/control-sessions.md

 If you send a `prompt=none` and the user has no session, an error response will be sent back to your supplied callback URL with an `error=login_required` value.

-_Note_ that if you are using WS-Federation, and hawe to use a library that supports only tandard parameters, you can achieve the same effect via the `wfresh` parameter.
+_Note_ that if you are using WS-Federation, and hawe to use a library that supports only standard parameters, you can achieve the same effect via the `wfresh` parameter.
 Specify `wfresh=-1` for a `Silent check` and `wfresh=0` for a `Forced login`

 ## Single LogOut (SLO)